 What does an innovation agency do?

-Innovation agencies typically provide a mix of the following products and services:
+Innovation agencies typically provide a mix of the following services:

 Strategic consulting: how to define and position innovation in an organization; from setting an innovation mission, to translating it into objectives and creating a supporting governance framework.